 What do people in Turkey want for their future?

-Turkey is found at the crossroads of Europe, Asia, and the Middle East.
+Second edition.
+September 2016. – Turkey is located at the crossroads of Europe, Asia, and the Middle East.
+Its history is rich.
 Its largest city, Istanbul, once known as Constantinople and Byzantium, was previously the capital of the Roman, Byzantine, Latin, and Ottoman Empires.
-Mustafa Kemal Atatürk’s efforts to create a modern, unified, and secular state out of the remnants of the Ottoman Empire is one of the most remarkable stories of the twentieth century.
-While Atatürk’s legacy still looms large, there are new forces at play today that are shaping Turkey and its relationship to the world.
+Mustafa Kemal Atatürk’s revolutionary reforms and efforts to create a modern, unified, and secular country out of the remnants of the Ottoman Empire make up one of the most remarkable stories of the twentieth century.
+While the legacy of Atatürk still looms large, there are new forces at play today that shape Turkey and its relationship to the world.
+Empire, Republic, Democracy: Turkey’s Past and Future is divided into three parts.
+Each part includes:

-Part I of the reading provides an overview of Turkey’s population and geography before delving into the dissolution of the Ottoman Empire and the creation of an independent Turkey.
-Part II examines Atatürk’s reforms, political upheavals throughout the twentieth century, and the Kurdish conflict.
-Part III brings students up to date by covering the political and economic developments of the last few decades and exploring the critical issues affecting everyday people in Turkey.
+Part I provides an overview of Turkey’s population and geography before delving into the dissolution of the Ottoman Empire and the creation of an independent Turkey.
+There is one lesson aligned with Part I: The Geography of Turkey.

 The Geography of Turkey